 Cannabis products would arrive in State compliant packaging that is sealed and odor-resistant, and remain unopened while on the premises.
 However, a minimal amount of cannabis product would be removed from packaging for display purposes and would be placed in display containers.
-The proposed HVAC system would utilize "Activated Carbon Filtration" systems to completely filter the air within the building.
+The storefront proposes to use several types of air filtration including carbon and zeolite filtration and HEPA filtration.
+The proposed HVAC system would also incorporate a negative pressurization in all rooms containing cannabis products.
 As conditioned, the operator must replace the air filters at regular intervals, as directed in the manufacturer specifications.
-Further, as conditioned, if cannabis odor is detected outside of the building or off-site, the business owner/operator will be required to institute further operational measures necessary to eliminate off-site odors in a manner deemed appropriate by the Director of Economic and Development Services.
+Further, as conditioned, if cannabis odor is detected outside of the tenant space and/or off-site, the business owner/operator will be required to institute further operational measures necessary to eliminate off-site odors in a manner deemed appropriate by the Director of Economic and Development Services.
 Lastly, cannabis products are not allowed to be disposed of in the exterior trash area.

-GENERAL PLAN CONFORMANCE
+GENERAL PLAN CONFORMANCE:

-The Costa Mesa General Plan establishes the long-range planning and policy direction that guides change and preserves the qualities that define the community.
+The Costa Mesa General Plan establishes the long range planning and policy direction that guides change and preserves the qualities that define the community.
 The 2015-2035 General Plan sets forth the vision for Costa Mesa for the next two decades.
 This vision focuses on protecting and enhancing Costa Mesa's diverse residential neighborhoods, accommodating an array of businesses that both serve local needs and attract regional and international spending, and providing cultural, educational, social, and recreational amenities that contribute to the quality of life in the community.
 Over the long term, General Plan implementation will ensure that development decisions and improvements to public and private infrastructure are consistent with the goals, objectives, and policies contained in this Plan.